tailix/libkernaux/README.md

 #### Packages

-All packages all included by default.
+All packages are included by default.
 To exclude all packages except those explicitly included, use `--without-all`.

 * `--with[out]-cmdline` - command line parser